Sambit136/Home-Credit/README.md

 The success of this project lies on the effective identification of both low and high-risk customers.
-By achieving this, Home Credit can expand its loan offerings for low-risk customers, thereby increasing revenue genera@on and enhancing overall profitability.
+By achieving this, Home Credit can expand its loan offerings for low-risk customers, thereby increasing revenue generation and enhancing overall profitability.

 The project output will include a roster of customers who are likely to repay the loan amount, ensuring that individuals with no credit history are not rejected.